waylayio/waylay-sdk-storage-py/docs/SubscriptionApi.md

 Replace Bucket Subscription

-Create or replace a notification subscription on a bucket with a given id.
+Create or replace a notification subscription on a bucket with a given id.  > it can take a few minutes before this change > is fully effective on the forwarding of change events

 ### Example